Derivative Analysis & Quotient Rule

 The quotient rule handles \(P/Q\) instead of \(P \cdot Q\).

-When you have a fraction \(\dfrac{P}{Q}\) where both \(P\) and \(Q\) are functions of \(x\), the quotient rule says:
+Given a fraction \(\dfrac{P}{Q}\) where both \(P\) and \(Q\) are functions of \(x\), the quotient rule states:

 To differentiate a fraction, use “bottom times derivative of top, minus top times derivative of bottom, all over bottom squared.”